 10 fonts that look like handwriting to personalize your designs

 For some designs, classic typefaces are too perfect.
-If your design feels a little cold or generic, a font that looks like handwriting might be just what you need to inject warmth and personality into the project.
+If your design feels cold or generic, a handwriting-style font might be exactly what you need to add warmth and personality.

 Introducing a handwriting-style font frees your design from the confines of perfect uniformity.
 The genuine irregularities and imperfections lend a captivating allure, distinguishing your work with individuality and charm.